UPDATE: In 2020, no significant changes have been made to Medicaid insurance.

 To decide if you are eligible for Medicaid in New York, the state strictly adheres to a specific system.
 The Modified Adjusted Gross Income (MAGI) is the sole strategy in reading if you qualify for Medicaid in New York or not.
 A simple way to understand Medicaid qualifications in NY, MAGI is utilized for the calculation of a single set of income eligibility rules across the entire health care Marketplace.

-You can learn more about Medicaid eligibility requirements to see if you qualify by downloading our comprehensive guide.
+You can learn more about Medicaid requirements to see if you qualify by downloading our comprehensive guide.

 What Are the Income Requirements for Medicaid?